 - Sales are encouraged.
 A 40% commission will be deducted from all sales.

 - ArtsWorcester insures all works in our exhibits against loss or damage at 60% of its value.
 Work will not be accepted without a declared value.
 ArtsWorcester exercises due care in handling all artwork.

 - For juried exhibits, all decisions of the juror are final.

 - ArtsWorcester reserves the right to take photographs and to use images of exhibited artwork for the purposes of documentation, education, publicity (including internet), and for grant proposals.

 Material Needs Grants, funded by an anonymous donor, support the expenses of supplies and materials for the creation of new art in Worcester County.
 Each year, we distribute $10,000 in sums between $500 and $1,500.
-We plan on exhibiting the work produced in the following exhibition season (awardees receiving grants made in the early spring of 2018 may expect to exhibit their work during 2019-2020).
+We plan to exhibit the work produced in the following exhibition season (awardees receiving grants made in the early spring of 2018 may expect to exhibit their work in the 2019-2020 season).
 The guidelines for them are below.